Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Tip Temperature used in "boost mode"
+Tip temperature used in "boost mode"

 ### Setting: Start-up behavior